-- (1) The Lisbon European Council of 23-24 March 2000 emphasised the need to accelerate completion of the internal market for financial services, set the deadline of 2005 to implement the Commission's Financial Services Action Plan and urged that steps be taken to enhance the comparability of financial statements prepared by publicly traded companies. - (2) In order to contribute to a better functioning of the internal market, publicly traded companies must be required to apply a single set of high quality international accounting standards for the preparation of their consolidated financial statements.
-Furthermore, it is important that the financial reporting standards applied by European companies participating in financial markets are accepted internationally and are truly global standards.
-This implies an increasing convergence of accounting standards currently used internationally with the ultimate objective of achieving a single set of global accounting standards. - (3) Council Directive 78/660/EEC of 25 July 1978 on the annual accounts of certain types of companies1, Council Directive 83/349/EEC of 13 June 1983 on consolidated accounts2, Council Directive 86/635/EEC of 8 December 1986 on the annual accounts and consolidated accounts of banks and other financial institutions3 and Council Directive 91/674/EEC on the annual accounts and consolidated accounts of insurance companies4 are also addressed to publicly traded EU companies.
-The reporting requirements set out in these Directives cannot ensure the high level of transparency and comparability of financial reporting from all publicly traded EU companies which is a necessary condition for building an integrated capital market which operates effectively, smoothly and efficiently.
+- (1) The Lisbon European Council of 23 and 24 March 2000 emphasised the need to accelerate completion of the internal market for financial services, set the deadline of 2005 to implement the Commission's Financial Services Action Plan and urged that steps be taken to enhance the comparability of financial statements prepared by publicly traded companies. - (2) In order to contribute to a better functioning of the internal market, publicly traded companies must be required to apply a single set of high quality international accounting standards for the preparation of their consolidated financial statements.
+Furthermore, it is important that the financial reporting standards applied by Community companies participating in financial markets are accepted internationally and are truly global standards.
+This implies an increasing convergence of accounting standards currently used internationally with the ultimate objective of achieving a single set of global accounting standards. - (3) Council Directive 78/660/EEC of 25 July 1978 on the annual accounts of certain types of companies (4),

+Council Directive 83/349/EEC of 13 June 1983 on consolidated accounts (5), Council Directive 86/635/EEC of 8 December 1986 on the annual accounts and consolidated accounts of banks and other financial institutions (6) and Council Directive 91/674/EEC of 19 December 1991 on the annual accounts and consolidated accounts of insurance companies (7) are also addressed to publicly traded Community companies.
+The reporting requirements set out in these Directives cannot ensure the high level of transparency and comparability of financial reporting from all publicly traded Community companies which is a necessary condition for building an integrated capital market which operates effectively, smoothly and efficiently.
 It is therefore necessary to supplement the legal framework applicable to publicly traded companies.